Motor Vehicle and Parking Regulations

 The University has adopted the following regulations to facilitate necessary traffic and parking on campus.
-They have been adopted in accord with Chapter 262 of The Code of Iowa and Section 720-4 of The Administrative Code.
+They have been adopted in accord with Chapter 262 of The Code of Iowa and Section 681-4 of the Iowa Administrative Code.
 These regulations supersede all previous registration and parking regulations.

 Any amendments to this will be published in the DAILY IOWAN, and the faculty/staff newsletters.
 The University of Iowa Parking and Transportation committee welcomes any suggestions to improve the parking system on campus.
 This committee is composed of students, faculty, and staff.
 Suggestions should be made to the committee chairperson in care of the Department of Parking and Transportation.

 A summary of these regulations is presented in the following sections:

 Note: Rules, regulations, and fees are subject to change.

 Faculty/Staff Permit – August 1, 2018-July 31, 2019

 Student–Fall/Spring Permits—August 16, 2018-May 15, 2019

 Motorist Assistance Program